16043417/16043417.github.io/_recipes/recipe7.markdown

 # Bibimbap

-Bibimbap, sometimes romanized as bi bim bap or bi bim bop, is a Korean rice dish.
-The term "bibim" means mixing various ingredients, while the "bap" noun refers to rice.
-Bibimbap is served as a bowl of warm white rice topped with namul or kimchi and gochujang, soy sauce, or doenjang.
+Bibimbap, sometimes romanized as _bi-bim-bap_ or _bi-bim-bop_, is a Korean rice dish.
+The term "_bibim_" means mixing various ingredients, while the "_bap_" noun refers to rice.
+Bibimbap is served as a bowl of warm white rice topped with _namul_ or kimchi and gochujang, soy sauce, or _doenjang_.

 <!--more-->